chainstack/docs/docs/platform/invite-a-member-to-the-project.md

 # Invite a member to the project

-In a [Consortium project](/glossary/consortium-project), you can always invite a member who will:
+In a [consortium](/key-concepts/consortium-project) project, you can always invite a member who will:

 * Deploy nodes and networks as part of your project.
 * Access the project's nodes and networks details.